 Students take one course at a time and move with a cohort, developing colleagues and friends.
 Cohorts remain together throughout the 16-month program, changing a course of study every five weeks to complete 12 sessions.

 The accelerated cohort model is convenient for individuals who are employed full time.

-Hilbert's program are convenient and you can choose to enroll in the on-campus classes held on Saturday from 9 a.m. until 3:30 p.m or complete the degree entirely online.
+Hilbert's programs are convenient and you can choose to enroll in the on-campus classes held on Saturday from 9 a.m. until 3:30 p.m. or complete the degree entirely online.

 Ready to find out more about how an MPA degree can prepare you for a rewarding future in the public sector?
 Contact us to enroll today!